June 8, 2011

 - Will the pet sitter provide you with the phone numbers of other clients who have agreed to serve as references?

-Even if you like what you hear from the pet sitter and from her references, it's important to have the prospective pet sitter come to your home to meet your pet before actually hiring her for a pet-sitting job.
-Watch how she interacts with your pet—does your pet seem comfortable with the person?
+Even if you like what you hear from the pet sitter and from their references, it's important to have the prospective pet sitter come to your home to meet your pet before actually hiring them for a pet-sitting job.
+Watch how they interact with your pet—does your pet seem comfortable with the person?
 If this visit goes well, start by hiring the pet sitter to care for your pet during a short trip, such as a weekend excursion.
 That way, you can work out any problems before leaving your beloved pet in the pet sitter's care for longer periods.

 Helping the pet sitter and your pet

 Of course, even the most trustworthy, experienced pet sitter will have trouble if you haven't also kept your end of the bargain.
 Here are your responsibilities:

 - Make reservations with your pet sitter early, especially during holidays.

 - Ensure your pet is well socialized and allows strangers to handle them.

 - Affix current identification tags to your pet's collar.